 Chef Frank Stitt of Highlands Bar and Grill in Birmingham, Alabama, shared this recipe for a lighter twist on classic oysters Rockefeller.

-30 medium oysters, such bluepoint or Apalachicola
+- 30 medium oysters, such bluepoint or Apalachicola

-2 lbs. spinach
+- 2 lb. spinach

-3 oz. bacon, minced
+- 3 oz. bacon, minced

-1 tbsp. extra-virgin olive oil
+- 1 tbsp. extra-virgin olive oil

-2 leeks, white and light green parts only, minced
+- 2 leeks, white and light green parts only, minced

-2 cloves garlic, minced
+- 2 cloves garlic, minced

 - 8 tbsp. unsalted butter, melted

-2 slices white bread, finely ground in food processor
+- 2 slices white bread, finely ground in food processor

-1/4 cup combined minced fresh flat-leaf parsley and chives
+- 1⁄4 cup combined minced fresh flat-leaf parsley and chives

-Freshly ground black pepper and nutmeg, to taste
+- Freshly ground black pepper and nutmeg, to taste

-Lemon wedges, for serving
+- Lemon wedges, for serving

-Shuck the oysters, leaving them in the bottom shells.
+- Shuck the oysters, leaving them in the bottom shells.
 Transfer oysters in their shells to a baking sheet lined with rock salt, cover with plastic wrap, and refrigerate.
 Bring a large pot of salted water to a boil.
 Add spinach and cook, stirring, for 30 seconds.
 Drain spinach and transfer to a bowl of ice water; chill.
 Drain spinach, squeeze to dry, and finely chop; set aside.

 - Arrange an oven rack 6″ from heating element and heat oven to broil.
 Combine bacon and oil in a 12‚″ skillet over medium heat.
 Cook, stirring occasionally, until bacon fat has rendered and bacon is not yet crisp, about 5 minutes.
 Using a slotted spoon, transfer bacon to paper towels.
 Add leeks and garlic to pan and cook, stirring occasionally, until soft, about 4 minutes.
 Transfer leek mixture to a medium bowl and stir in the reserved spinach and bacon, along with butter, bread crumbs, herbs, lemon zest and juice.
 Season with salt, pepper, and nutmeg and spoon about 1 tbsp. of the mixture over each oyster.
 Broil oysters until golden brown, about 5 minutes.
 Serve hot, with lemon wedges.